hamilyjing/JJComponentUpdateKit/README.md

 * Move JJComponentUpdateKit/JJComponentUpdateKit directory to your project.

-* Write funcion class to process notification and update componet.
+* Create funcion class to process notification and update componet.

 	The function class should begin with JJCUKFunction.
 JJComponentUpdateKit will create function class accroding to the class name rule: "JJCUKFunction" + "funciton type".
 [Fucntion type see below.]
 ```
 let ChangeLabelTextNotificationName = "ChangeLabelTextNotificationName"